 Dr. Mark Schiffman delivers the 2017 Robert S. Gordon, Jr., Award Lecture.

-Highlights: DCEG investigators and families they study at the NIH Clinical Center discuss dyskeratosis congenita, a rare and complex inherited cancer predisposition syndrome
+Highlights: DCEG investigators in the Clinical Genetics Branch and families they study at the NIH Clinical Center discuss dyskeratosis congenita (DC), a rare and complex inherited cancer predisposition syndrome

 Video: Telomere Biology and Cancer Risk with Sharon Savage (full length) (00:19:45)

-DCEG investigators and families they study at the NIH Clinical Center discuss dyskeratosis congenita, a rare and complex inherited cancer predisposition syndrome
+DCEG investigators and families they study at the NIH Clinical Center discuss dyskeratosis congenita (DC), a rare and complex inherited cancer predisposition syndrome

 DCEG Descriptive Epidemiology Seminar Series: Inaugural seminar by Dr. Joseph F. Fraumeni, Jr., former Director of the NCI Division of Cancer Epidemiology and Genetics, and Dr. Robert N. Hoover, Director of the DCEG Epidemiology and Biostatistics Program

 Jackie Lavigne Discusses Job Opportunities in the Division of Cancer Epidemiology & Genetics for the SACNAS Conference

 The 2016 summer internship program in the NCI Division of Cancer Epidemiology & Genetics (DCEG) comprised 46 summer interns and 53 mentors.